ebare012882/emilys-game-of-gits/sad-tale.md

 Ned Stark retired from politics and opened up a donut stand.

 Ned's donut stand was successful, everyone lived happily ever after.

+No one got murdered and Westeros was a happy place for all.